7- A guide to Local buckling parameters for steel beams.

 The list from No.15 to No. 20 for the stiffened elements in Aisc-360-10.

-The stiffened item list in AISC-360-10 has only 20 items; please refer to the next slide image.
+The stiffened item list in AISC-360-10 contains only 20 items; please refer to the next slide for an image.

 These tables show the values of λp, the limiting slenderness for a compact flange, and λr, the limiting slenderness for a non-compact flange.
 The AISC360-16 has 21 items, the last three of which are shown in the next slide image.

-This is a link for the next post, 8- How to make an analysis of steel beams?
+This is a link to the next post: 8 – How to analyze steel beams?
 Solved problems.